Check out the Qualifying Finals Review below...

 WTG: Moltzen, Ryan, Ayshford, Utai, Tuqiri, Marshall, Lui, Gibbs, Farah (c), Galloway, Fulton, Ellis, Heighington.
 Bench: Brown, Flanagan, Groat, Woods.

 STI: Boyd, Morris, Gasnier, Cooper, Nightingale, Soward, Hornby (c), Hunt, Rein, Weyman, Scott, Creagh, Young.
-Bench: Prior, Green, Fien, Merrin.
+Bench: Prior, Green, Fien, Merrin.2011 @NRLTweet Player of the Finals Votes:

 TBA